Frequently asked questions

 Why did Aurum Health Care start?

-The conception of Aurum Health Care is unique, as it is truly thought for and built for the patient, practitioner and support staff in mind so we can do our best work and serve.
+The inception of Aurum Health Care is unique, as it is truly thought for and built for the patient, practitioner and support staff in mind so we can do our best work and serve.

 Being a family practice, we do our best to ensure that all our patients, practitioners and support staff are in a safe, fair environment and under the care of highly trained professionals.